boyski/pmaudit/README.md

 ## What Could Go Wrong?

 Are there flaws in this system?
-Because of its radical simplicity and lack of ambition there isn't room for too many but here are those I can think of:
+Because of its radical simplicity and lack of ambition there isn't much room for bugs but plenty of limitations.
+Here are some I can think of:

 ### Interference from another process